CSML-IIT-UCL/GMFbandits/README.md

 # Code for Group Meritocratic Fairness in Linear Contextual Bandits

-This repo contains the code for the experiments in the paper [_Group Meritocratic Fairness in Linear Contextual Bandits_](https://arxiv.org/abs/2206.03150), to appear at NeurIPS 2022.
+Code for the experiments in the paper [_Group Meritocratic Fairness in Linear Contextual Bandits_](https://arxiv.org/abs/2206.03150), to appear at NeurIPS 2022.

 ## What is group meritocratic fairness?